flowhub/docs.flowhub.io/_posts/2014-01-30-github-integration.md

 4. Tap "Add"
     ![add-a-repo-name](../images/gh07-add-a-repo.png)

-If you're importing a project from an organization, provide "github-org-name/repo-name"
+If you're importing a project from an organization, provide "github-org-name/repo-name" instead of username.